 Even if you’ve sent your final message as your response to being ghosted, you still may not hear back.
 If that’s the case, accept it and take all the time you need to move on.
 Don’t break down and start messaging them in the hopes of them changing their mind or coming back to say they made a mistake.

-It can be difficult, especially if you felt that something real was developing/had developed between the two of you.
+It can be difficult to figure out how to respond to being ghosted, especially if you felt that something real was developing/had developed between the two of you.
 However, remain strong.
 Great friends will help, if you need.
 The best you can do is give yourself time and not view it as a reflection of you.
 You’re great!
 They suck.
 Don’t let their childishness dull your shine!

 So, there you have it.
 4 ways to respond to being ghosted.
 Just remember, when you’re ready to put yourself out there again, you’ll know.
 Don’t rush it and stay awesome!